-Children like adults do better when they’re more relaxed than stressed.
 Think about what you can do to reduce your child’s stress or minimize situations that may be over-stimulating.
-If your child becomes aggressive every time you go to the supermarket, then it’s fair to assume that being in that environment is the problem rather than the child.
+If your child becomes aggressive every time you go to the supermarket, then it’s fair to assume that being in that environment is difficult for your child rather than the child being difficult when you’re at the supermarket.
+This perspective shift can afford us more empathy and patience for our child, which can result in us soothing rather than scolding them when they start to become reactive.

-Seeing it as a symptom of stress (rather than judging a child to be “naughty”) helps the parent (or teacher) to think creatively and do all they can to increase the child’s sense of connection, safety and security.
+Holding this awareness in mind helps the parent or teacher avoid judging a child to be “naughty” or “being difficult” or “unkind”.
+Tuning in to the child’s underlying needs to gain relief from their stress and frustrations helps the adult to think creatively and do all they can to increase the child’s sense of connection, safety and security.
 Are they finding interactions with certain friends or siblings stressful and if so, do they need more of your calm non-judgmental mediation?
 Perhaps your child needs for you to slow down the pace and maintain calm respectful communication, especially at vulnerable times like when the child wakes up or is tired or hungry.
 Quality non-directed time in nature can also do wonders for helping children come back to balance.

-Diffusing Aggression through Connection eCourse.
 This resource kit is just one of many resources for Village members related to helping families with tricky challenges around children fighting, being aggressive, mediating kid’s conflicts and sibling rivalry.
 Members can access specific support through our General Forum plus learn more through our eCourses and Resource kits with easy cheat sheet printables, videos and audios.
 Learn more about membership options.

-Touching and handling your child gently and sensitively.
 Touching and treating a child gently in your day to day activities of putting on their shoes, picking them up, restraining them in situations of danger, lifting them into their high-chair or car seat helps them learn to be gentle towards others.
 Even helping a child get dressed can lead to them feeling over-powered and result in them over-powering other children, as children naturally re-enact what they experience.
 (Also read; My Body Belongs to Me, teaching about consented touch.

 Prevent the biting, pushing or hitting;